kolach/transactions/README.md

 +------------------+      +---------------------+      +-------------------+
 ```

-The main benefit of this approach is that it perfectly scheduled horizontally on application
-and database layers and is charged only when it is used.
+The main benefit of this approach is that it scales perfectly horizontally at both the application and database levels, and it is charged only when it is being used.

 ## Data model

-The system design is centerd around multi tenant application where multitude of users are entering their
-transations and have a way to monitor them.
+The system design is centered around a multi-tenant application where a multitude of users are entering their transactions and have a way to monitor them.

-Bellow is the transaction data model:
+Below is the transaction data model:

 ```bash
 +------------------------------------------------------------------------------------------------+